 I was saved in the midst of the Charismatic Movement.
-There was a lot of good in that movement and it was definitely of move of the Holy Spirit.
-There were, however, a lot of extremes that rose out of that movement.
-There are two extremes regarding the ministry of the Holy Spirit resulting from it.
+There was a lot of good in that movement, and it was definitely a move the Holy Spirit.
+Two extremes regarding the ministry of the Holy Spirit came out of the movement.
 One over emphasizes manifestations, while the other denies their existence altogether.
 Both extremes are equally wrong.

-What typically happens is there’s a move of the Holy Spirit in the church.
-People then get excited and take the truth to a far extreme, which becomes error.
+Typically, there is a move of the Holy Spirit in the church, people get excited, then take the truth to a far extreme, producing error.
 When attempting to correct the error, people take it to the other extreme, which is also error.
 Biblical balance is usually found somewhere in the middle.

 The Fivefold Ministry of the Holy Spirit